searchisko/elasticsearch-river-jira/README.md

 * `jira/urlBase` is required in order to connect to the JIRA REST API.
 It's only base URL, path to REST API is added automatically.
 * `jira/username` and `jira/pwd` are optional JIRA login credentials to access jira issues.
 Anonymous JIRA access is used if not provided.
 * `jira/jqlTimeZone` is optional [identifier of timezone](http://docs.oracle.com/javase/6/docs/api/java/util/TimeZone.html#getTimeZone%28java.lang.String%29) used to format time values into JQL when requesting updated issues.
-Timezone of ElasticSearch JVM is used if not provided.
+Timezone of Elasticsearch JVM is used if not provided.
 JQL uses timezone of jira user who perform JQL query (so this setting must reflex [jira timezone of user](https://confluence.atlassian.com/display/JIRA/Choosing+a+Time+Zone) provided by `jira/username` parameter), default timezone of JIRA in case of Anonymous access.
 Incorrect setting of this value may lead to some issue updates not reflected in search index during incremental update!!
 * `jira/timeout` time value, defines timeout for http/s REST request to the JIRA.
 Optional, 5s is default if not provided.
 * `jira/maxIssuesPerRequest` defines maximal number of updated issues requested from JIRA by one REST request.
 Optional, 50 used if not provided.
 The maximum allowable value is dictated by the JIRA configuration property `jira.search.views.default.max`.
 If you specify a value that is higher than this number, your request results will be truncated to this number anyway.
 * `jira/projectKeysIndexed` comma separated list of JIRA project keys to be indexed.
 Optional, list of projects is obtained from JIRA instance if omitted (so new projects are indexed automatically).
 * `jira/projectKeysExcluded` comma separated list of JIRA project keys to be excluded from indexing if list is obtained from JIRA instance (so used only if no `jira/projectKeysIndexed` is defined).
 Optional.
 * `jira/indexUpdatePeriod`  time value, defines how often is search index updated from JIRA instance.
 Optional, default 5 minutes.
 * `jira/indexFullUpdatePeriod` time value, defines how often is search index updated from JIRA instance in full update mode.
 Optional, default 12 hours.
 You can use `0` to disable automatic full updates.
 Full update updates all issues in search index from JIRA, and removes issues deleted in JIRA from search index also.
-This brings more load to both JIRA and ElasticSearch servers, and may run for long time in case of JIRA instance with many issues.
+This brings more load to both JIRA and Elasticsearch servers, and may run for long time in case of JIRA instance with many issues.
 Incremental updates are performed between full updates as defined by `indexUpdatePeriod` parameter.
 * `jira/maxIndexingThreads` defines maximal number of parallel indexing threads running for this river.
 Optional, default 1.
-This setting influences load on both JIRA and ElasticSearch servers during indexing.
+This setting influences load on both JIRA and Elasticsearch servers during indexing.
 Threads are started per JIRA project update.
 If there is more threads allowed, then one is always dedicated for incremental updates only (so full updates do not block incremental updates for another projects).
-* `index/index` defines name of search [index](http://www.elasticsearch.org/guide/appendix/glossary.html#index) where JIRA issues are stored.
+* `index/index` defines name of search [index](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/glossary.html#glossary-index) where JIRA issues are stored.
 Parameter is optional, name of river is used if omitted.
 See related notes later!
-* `index/type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used when issue is stored into search index.
+* `index/type` defines [type](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/glossary.html#glossary-type) used when issue is stored into search index.
 Parameter is optional, `jira_issue` is used if omitted.
 See related notes later!
 * `index/field_river_name`, `index/field_project_key`, `index/field_issue_key`, `index/field_jira_url` `index/fields`, `index/value_filters`, `index/jira_field_issue_document_id` can be used to change structure of indexed issue document.
 See 'JIRA issue index document structure' chapter.
 * `index/comment_mode` defines mode of issue comments indexing: `none` - no comments indexed, `embedded` - comments indexed as array in issue document, `child` - comment indexed as separate document with [parent-child relation](http://www.elasticsearch.org/guide/reference/mapping/parent-field.html) to issue document, `standalone` - comment indexed as separate document.
 Setting is optional, `embedded` value is default if not provided.
-* `index/comment_type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used when issue comment is stored into search index in `child` or `standalone` mode.
+* `index/comment_type` defines [type](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/glossary.html#glossary-type) used when issue comment is stored into search index in `child` or `standalone` mode.
 Parameter is optional, `jira_issue_comment` is used if omitted.
 See related notes later!
 * `index/field_comments`, `index/comment_fields` can be used to change structure of comment information in indexed documents.
 See 'JIRA issue index document structure' chapter.
 * `index/changelog_mode` defines mode of issue changelog indexing: `none` - no changelog indexed, `embedded` - changelog indexed as array in issue document, `child` - changelog indexed as separate document with [parent-child relation](http://www.elasticsearch.org/guide/reference/mapping/parent-field.html) to issue document, `standalone` - changelog indexed as separate document.
 Setting is optional, `none` value is default if not provided.
-* `index/changelog_type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used when issue changelog is stored into search index in `child` or `standalone` mode.
+* `index/changelog_type` defines [type](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/glossary.html#glossary-type) used when issue changelog is stored into search index in `child` or `standalone` mode.
 Parameter is optional, `jira_issue_change` is used if omitted.
 See related notes later!
 * `index/field_changelogs`, `index/changelog_fields` can be used to change structure of changelog information in indexed documents.
 See 'JIRA issue index document structure' chapter.
 * `index/preprocessors` optional parameter.
 Defines chain of preprocessors applied to issue data read from JIRA before stored into index.
 See related notes later!
 * `activity_log` part defines where information about jira river index update activity are stored.
 If omitted then no activity information are stored.
 * `activity_log/index` defines name of index where information about jira river activity are stored.
-* `activity_log/type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used to store information about jira river activity.
+* `activity_log/type` defines [type](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/glossary.html#glossary-type) used to store information about jira river activity.
 Parameter is optional, `jira_river_indexupdate` is used if ommited.

 Time value in configuration is number representing milliseconds, but you can use these postfixes appended to the number to define units: `s` for seconds, `m` for minutes, `h` for hours, `d` for days and `w` for weeks.
 So for example value `5h` means five fours, `2w` means two weeks.

-To get rid of some unwanted WARN log messages add next line to the [logging configuration file](http://www.elasticsearch.org/guide/reference/setup/configuration.html) of your ElasticSearch instance which is `config/logging.yml`:
+To get rid of some unwanted WARN log messages add next line to the [logging configuration file](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/setup-configuration.html) of your Elasticsearch instance which is `config/logging.yml`:

 	org.apache.commons.httpclient: ERROR